diegohaz/arc/README.md

 ## Usage

+### Run

-Once you have installed the dependencies, you can use `npm start` to run a development server or `npm run build` to transpile the code into the `dist` folder.
+Once you have installed the dependencies, you can use `npm start` to run a development server.

+### Deploy

+Use `npm run build` to transpile the code into the `dist` folder.
+Then, you can deploy it everywhere.

+### Folders

 The source code should be placed in `src`; public/static files should be placed in `public` so they can be included in the build process.

-If you want a clean and minimal source code without the predefined components and tests, just use the `src-clean` instead by renaming it to `src` (and removing or renaming the older one to something like `src-example`).
+If you want to start with a clean and minimal source code without the predefined components and tests, just use the `src-clean` instead by renaming it to `src` (and removing or renaming the older one to something like `src-example`).

-## FAQ

 ### How do I know if the component I'm creating is an atom, molecule or organism?